Two students in library

 Further information provided by the department

-The teaching focuses on broad basic training in the chemical sub-disciplines & an early reference to research.
+Courses are taught on the basis of broad knowledge of the chemistry sub-disciplines as well as an early focus on research.
 The key research areas of the faculty are reflected in the range of compulsory elective modules in the Bachelor's degree course.
-Close networking with neighbouring faculties and non-university institutions enables individual study design, flanking advisory and service offers incl. self-learning/reflection tools.
-Specific courses are offered for teaching-qualification students.
-Modern practical equipment and access to research equipment.
-Proof of leadership skills possible.
+Strong networking with adjacent faculties and non-university institutions allows students to design their degree programme individually, with accompanying counselling and service offerings, including tools for self-learning and reflection.
+Specific courses are offered for teaching-qualification students modern practical equipment and access to research equipment.
+Proof of leadership competences is possible.

 Special features regarding the international orientation

-Erasmus programme with 24 partner universities.
+Erasmus programme with 19 partner universities.
 Worldwide research collaborations from which students can benefit, for example for final theses abroad, lab rotations etc. Various international research associations/clusters.
-International atmosphere due to diversity of nationalities of faculty members.
+International atmosphere through diversity of nationalities of faculty members.
 Courses in cross-cultural skills.
-Access to major international research institutions, e.g. Spring-8 (Kyoto), ILL (Grenoble), SNS (Oak Ridge, USA).
+Access to major international research institutions.
 Option to participate in international conferences for advanced students and doctoral candidates.
+Buddy and social activities for new international students.

 Special features regarding the equipment

-Students receive early access to the modern large-scale equipment at the faculty, accompanied by courses on methods used in Chemistry.
-The faculty has service units for mass spectrometry and NMR spectroscopy, and one NMR device is explicitly provided for practical teaching.
-Further large-scale equipment includes various X-ray diffractometers, ESR spectrometers, laser systems, AFM units and Mössbauer spectrometers, as well as self-built units which students can use for their final theses.
-Cell culture lab, databases, campus licenses for various software.
-CIP room.
+Students are given early access to the modern large-scale equipment at the faculty, accompanied by courses on methods used in Chemistry.
+The departments has mass spectrometry and NMR spectroscopy units; An NMR device is available explicitly for practical training.
+Further large-scale equipment includes various X-ray diffractometers, ESR spectrometers, laser systems, atomic force microscopes, Mössbauer spectrometers and self-built units, which are used by students as part of their final theses.
+Cell culture laboratory (with S1 and S2 areas), campus licences for various chemical-specific software applications

 Other special features

-Compulsory tutor in school for exercise/seminar group supervision as well as for internships with voluntary advanced modules.
-IT infrastructure with a student computer pool as well as access to campus licenses (Microsoft, Origin, ChemDraw) and SciFinder also for students, accompanying courses and advice in the computer café.
-The "virtual lab" and video tutorials teach basic techniques used in Chemistry in the form of short films.
-The integration of the "Göttingen campus" with Max Planck Institutes etc. provides many additional benefits, including for students Specialist classroom for teacher training.
+Mandatory tutor training for practice/seminar group support as well as for internships with voluntary advanced modules.
+IT infrastructure with a student computer pool and access to campus licences (Microsoft, Origin, ChemDraw) and SciFinder, also for students, accompanying courses and counselling in the computer café.
+The "Virtual Laboratory" and video tutorials teach basic chemistry techniques in short films.
+The networking of the "Göttingen campus" with Max Planck Institutes etc. provides many additional benefits for students.

 Legend